roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  The most annoying thing was that no matter where I went, Mom would move that glass so it was near me, I guess if the urge for pleasure hit me.
 But I had done a good job of pushing Mom out of mind, separating her from the lustful side of me, so I didn't even pop a stiffy at the visual treats she was offering.
 It was only after the third time or so time she placed the glass near me that I had to speak up.

  "Mom, your point is made."
 I said, annoyed, sitting on the couch, pushing the glass away.
-Report_Story #4